 Continuing Education Courses

 As a personal trainer, you know the importance of staying current in the world of fitness and nutrition.
-Many of the continuing education courses, certifications, conferences you have to attend and trade organizations you belong to, are tax-deductible.
+Many of these self-employed personal trainer expenses including continuing education courses, certifications, conferences you have to attend and trade organizations you belong to, are tax-deductible.

 If these are needed in order to progress you in your career, then they count as legitimate personal trainer deductions.
 It’s best to consult with a qualified tax professional for more advice and guidance on which personal trainer tax deductions you qualify for.